 Aside from infection wisdom teeth may only partially emerge, or emerge sideways.
 They can then push and crowd established teeth, creating further dental issues.

-Wisdom tooth extraction is a common procedure that involves removing the offending wisdom teeth.
+Wisdom tooth extraction is a common but delicate procedure that involves removing the offending teeth.
+At our Morley practice Dr John just loves helping our patients who are struggling with their wisdom teeth.
 Depending on how much of the tooth has erupted, this is done by opening the gum tissue the tooth is trapped under.
-Your dentist will then clear any bone covering the tooth, and then detach the tissue connecting the tooth to the bone before removing the tooth entirely.
+Dr John would then clear any bone covering the tooth, and then detach the tissue connecting the tooth to the bone before removing the tooth entirely.
 We can use either local or general anaesthetic for this procedure depending on the condition of the wisdom tooth and the patient’s preference.

 The recovery period for wisdom teeth extractions is approximately a week.
 You’ll be provided with painkillers and gauze pads during this time.
 As you’ll need to let the area of extraction heal, you’ll have to stick to soft foods for the initial period.
 You can gradually introduce solid foods as your mouth becomes less sensitive.
 It’s important to relax after surgery, so sit back and keep physical exercise to a minimum.